 3. Find a reliable Flash stream

-If you aren’t keen to watch NFL games on anonymous streams or Amazon’s selection of matches isn’t broad enough, there may be other paid services to think about.
-So far, we’ve focused on using an NFL Game Pass, but it’s not the only game in town.
-Here are a few others:
+If you aren’t keen to watch NFL games on anonymous streams or if Amazon’s selection of matches isn’t broad enough, there are other paid services to think about:

 Unsurprisingly, streaming giant YouTube has tried to muscle in on the NFL action, streaming almost all of the League’s games (two Thursday matches are scrubbed) for around $40 per month.

 Another streaming specialist, Hulu’s LiveTV service offers a similar spread of matches as YouTube, at roughly the same price

 A relative newcomer to the streaming scene, FuboTV includes all Thursday matches but misses games screened by ESPN, while keeping all of the other match-ups.
 It’s a bit more expensive as well.

 This streaming TV start-up offers two limited packages (their Blue and Orange plans), and a beefier main package which features every match.